chradev/pi-h264-to-browser-streamer/README.md

 ### Stereo geometry calculation

-The calculation is done for 35cm minimal depth and 10cm base line and thanks to: [Nerian - the Allied vision **Stereo Baseline Calculator**](https://en.nerian.alliedvision.com/support/calculator/)
+Thanks to: [Nerian - the Allied Vision **Stereo Baseline Calculator**](https://en.nerian.alliedvision.com/support/calculator/) the calculation is done for:
+ * 16MP IMX519 Arducam camera with sensor resolution of 4656 x 3496 px
+ * Focused distance of 1m, minimum depth of 35cm and base line of 10cm
+ * Disparity range of 1024px and expected disparity error of 1px

+The results are very good especially for the minimum depth of 35cm and depth error of 0.7 mm at 1 m depth (less than 0.1%)

 <img src="https://github.com/chradev/pi-h264-to-browser-streamer/blob/main/assets/StereoCalculator-bl10cm.png?raw=true" alt="Stereo geometry calculation" width="100%">